 2) In limited liability companies, all of the capital is payable within 24 months from the incorporation, whereas in joint-stock companies at least 25% of the capital must be paid prior to the incorporation.

 3) The separation between the shareholders’ liability and the entity’s liability is stricter in joint-stock companies.
 In joint-stock companies, the shareholders are only liable for the value of the shares that they have undertaken to pay; they do not have any personal liability for the debts of the company.
 In limited liability companies however, the shareholders are personally and jointly liable for the company’s defaulted debts against the state (such as taxes, social security premiums or fines).
 Furthermore, in limited liability companies, the shareholders have side obligations such as prohibition of competition, obligation of loyalty and confidentiality.

 4) Transfer of shares in limited liability companies is costlier than in joint-stock companies, due to the reasons that in limited liability companies, transfer of shares must be approved by the general assembly and that the contract of share transfer must be notarized and registered in the trade registry.
 In joint-stock companies, transfer of shares is carried out by a simple written contract.

 5) In limited liability companies, at least one of the directors must also be a shareholder, whereas in joint-stock companies, shareholders and board members may be different persons/entities.

-6) In joint-stock companies the profits made from sale of shares are not subject to income tax within 2 years starting from the date of incorporation.
+6) In joint-stock companies the profits made from sale of shares are not subject to income tax after 2 years from the date of incorporation.